 To qualify for SSDI, your disability must prevent you from earning a minimum salary as a full-time employee.
 The disability must also either have lasted, or be expected to last at least one calendar year or is expected to result in death.
 The Social Security Administration offers a full range of acceptable disabilities in the "Blue Book."
 This list does not comprise the full list of acceptable disabilities.
 If your disability is not listed, you may still qualify.
 If your injury or disability keeps you reliant on SSDI for two years, you will become eligible for Medicare.

 SSDI covers partial lost wages and medical expenses.
 Under the plan, any dependents that fall under the disabled recipient are also eligible to receive auxiliary benefits – partial benefits to aid spouses and children.
 There is a 5-month waiting period before receiving benefits.

 You may be eligible to receive social security if you are receiving worker's compensation, but only under certain circumstances.
 You would be expected to repay any social security coverage that worker’s compensation also covers.
 Under SSI, you can receive other forms of government aid, including Medicare, food stamps, and welfare.

-You can file a social security disability claim through the Social Security Administration on their web page, telephone, or in person in an office.
+You can file a social security disability claim through the Social Security Administration on their web page, telephone, or in-person in an office.
 The worker's compensation claim process can be overwhelming, time-sensitive, and complex.
 It may be helpful to seek aid from a worker's compensation lawyer.